RocketChat/docs-old/guides/app-guides/omnichannel-apps/dialogflow-app/dialogflow-app-configuration/README.md

 ![](<../../../../../.gitbook/assets/2022-01-15\_19-13-30 (1) (1) (1).png>)

 3\.
-Suppose the omnichannel end-user asks something that the bot is not trained to answer and fails. **Fallback Responses Limit** defines how many failures of the conversation should be forwarded to a human agent.
+Suppose the Omnichannel end-user asks something that the bot is not trained to answer and fails. **Fallback Responses Limit** defines how many failures of the conversation should be forwarded to a human agent.

 4\.
 Upon bot-to-live agent handover, the visitor is transferred to **Target Department for Handover.**